After securing its first FIA WTCC title* in Shanghai, the Citroën Total team is off to Japan.

-In the other two Citroën WTCC C-Elysées, Yvan Muller and Sébastien Loeb are already focusing on their preparations for the 2015 season
+- In the other two Citroën C-Elysée WTCCs, Yvan Muller and Sébastien Loeb are already focusing on their preparations for the 2015 season.

-In the FIA WTCC the race never stops, not even when the chequered flag comes down.
-There wasn’t much time to celebrate Citroën’s first World Championship title in the series, in Shanghai, last Sunday.
-As soon as the WTCC C-Elysées had been loaded into the containers, they set sail for Japan for the penultimate round of the season.
+In the FIA WTCC, the race never stops, not even when the chequered flag comes down!
+Last Sunday, the lights in the Shanghai paddock stayed on well into the night, but it wasn’t to celebrate Citroën’s first World Championship title in the discipline.
+As soon as the C-Elysée WTCCs had been loaded into the containers, they set sail for Japan for the penultimate round of the season.

-Located 400km south-east of Tokyo, near Nagoya, the Suzuka International Circuit is famous for hosting the Formula 1 Grand Prix since 1987.
-After three outings in Okayama from 2008 to 2010, the FIA WTCC is back for a fourth visit to the venue.
+Located 400 km south-east of Tokyo, near Nagoya, the Suzuka International Circuit is famous for hosting the Formula 1 GP since 1987.
+After three editions in Okayama from 2008 to 2010, the FIA WTCC is back for a fourth visit to the venue.

-Unlike previous years, this time around the TC1s will be using the full Grand Prix circuit, which measures 5.807km.
+However, this time around, unlike in previous years, the TC1s will be using the “big” circuit, which measures 5.807 km.
 “That’s really good news.
-Previously, we had to settle for the shorter, 2-kilometre track,” says Yvan Muller.“To be honest, all the drivers felt it was a shame to go halfway across the world to compete on an uninteresting circuit, where it was impossible to overtake.
-Now our cars will be able to express themselves on a track where they can really show what they’re capable of.
+Previously, we had to settle for the shorter, 2-kilometre track,” says Yvan Muller.
+“To be honest, all the drivers felt it was a shame to go halfway across the world to compete on an uninteresting circuit where it was impossible to overtake.
+Now our cars will be able to express themselves on a track where they can really show what they’re capable of.”

-The pressure will be on José María López at this eleventh-round meeting.
+PRESSURE ON PECHITO’S SHOULDERSThe pressure will be on José María López at this eleventh-round meeting.
 The Argentinian driver has a healthy lead in the World Championship standings and has notched up five pole positions, eight race wins and seven more podium finishes so far this season.
-These results have earned him 384 points, with Yvan Muller the only man still in a position to beat him to the title, on 291.
+Those feats have earned him 384 points, with Yvan Muller, the only man still in a position to beat him to the title, on 291.

-Pechito needs 17 points to be crowned champion in Suzuka, the equivalent of one second-place finish.
-Statistically, it is likely that the title will be his after race one.
+To be crowned champion in Suzuka, Pechito needs 17 points, the equivalent of one second-placed finish.
+Statistically speaking, it is highly likely that the title will be his after race 1!